+I worked on a tool to search and browse for fonts in my third semester at IDC.
 I used a classification created by O’Donovan et al as the basis for my tool.
 The paper provided ratings from 0-100 for 200 fonts on 37 attributes (like “warm”, “legible”, “attention-grabbing”).
 I utilised a subset of these fonts available on Google Fonts, and removed some of the parameters to create Font Finder.

 The results were a bit iffy—not all participants agreed that they were getting the results they hoped for, and some of the attributes (like “artistic”, “fresh”) were confusing because people did not know what an “artistic” or “fresh” font should look like.
 In retrospect it would have been a better idea to create my own classification by conducting card sorting activities with participants and creating fewer categories that were more meaningful.

 The experience of browsing indic fonts and variable fonts is still not very smooth, and there is scope for designing a simple way to browse character sets and previewing the full design space of variable fonts.

 An open source list of type resources.
 Contains some of the ones I’m listing as well.
 Probably more actively maintained than my list.

 Ideo creates a 2 dimensional map of fonts by using dimensionality reduction.
 It’s a bit slow to load, but an interesting way to see a very large number of fonts at once and stumble upon something new.

 Like Fontmap, but on steroids.
 Uses 3 dimensions instead of 2, and lets you pick different mappings.